-- Buying a Rav-Kav - You can buy a discounted student rav-kav but just note that when using that rav-kav it will only allow you to pay for yourself so if traveling with someone else they need their own rav-kav.

-- Rav-kavs may be purchased at many makolets (small stores) around the country.
+- Buying a Rav-Kav - You can buy a discounted student rav-kav, but just note that when using that rav-kav it will only allow you to pay for yourself.
+If traveling with someone else they need their own rav-kav.Rav-kavs may be purchased at many - makolets (small stores) around the country.
 If they offer rav-kav purchases, a sign with a picture of a rav-kav will be displayed in the front of the store.
 Just note that unused balances on these cards may not be redeemed for cash. - You can buy a rav-kav in Yerushalayim at the third floor of the Tachana Merkazit (Central Bus Station) with your picture on it if you bring your passport or Israeli ID.
-Having your picture on a ravkav allows you to buy a monthly or yearly pass.
-It also helps you transfer your balance on to a new card if your rav-kav gets lost or stolen.

-- To avoid a fine, make sure you scan your rav-kav every time you enter a bus/light rail.
+Having your picture on a rav-kav allows you to buy a monthly or yearly pass.
+It also helps you transfer your balance onto a new card if your rav-kav gets lost or stolen. - To avoid a fine, make sure you scan your rav-kav every time you enter a bus/light rail.
 Although it will beep every time you scan it, you will not be charged again, if you already scanned it within 90 minutes. - You can fill up your rav-kav at any light rail station, and at many kiosks, gas stations, and general stores.
-At these locations, you have the option of choosing from bulk discounts like day passes and week passes. - For those with smartphones, the Rav-Kav Online app allows for easy reloading wherever you are. - You can use your rav-kay to buy train tickets at the train station.
+At these locations, you have the option of choosing from bulk discounts like day passes and week passes. - For those with smartphones, the Rav-Kav Online app allows for easy reloading wherever you are. - Until recently, when purchasing a rav-kav you were provided with an extra 25% more than what you paid for.
+This will no longer be provided.
+Now, if you purchase 30 shekalim on your rav-kav you only get 30 shekalim worth. - Other recent rav-kav changes include that a bus ride is now calculated based on the distance of the trip.
+There is also an unlimited monthly bus pass available that allows you to travel nationwide.
+Lots more details about various restrictions and student discounts are available on chaimychessed.com. - You can use your rav-kay to buy train tickets at the train station.